 3. Choose a short tenure to repay the loan

-Most borrowers choose long repayment tenures because the monthly installments are easier to pay off.
-However, keep in mind that the loan’s interest keeps accumulating with each installment.
-This means that cutting down the number of installments can help save money on the interest payments of the loan.
+Most borrowers choose long repayment tenures because the monthly installments are easier to pay.
+However, remember that the loan’s interest keeps accumulating with each installment.
+This means that cutting down the number of installments can help save money on the loan’s interest payments.

 4. Maintain a strong credit score

-Any lender will check the applicant’s credit score before offering them a loan.
+Any lender will check the applicant’s credit score before loaning.
 Now, lenders always prefer borrowers with good credit scores (750 or more) and provide better deals.
-For instance, a borrower with a good credit score can get a higher loan amount at a lower home loan rate.
+For instance, a borrower with a good credit score can get a higher loan at a lower home loan rate.

-Therefore, these are some helpful ways to bring down the interest rate of your home loan.
-Make sure to use a home loan EMI calculator to find out a loan plan’s monthly installments beforehand.
+Therefore, these are some helpful ways to reduce your home loan’s interest rate.
+Use a home loan EMI calculator to determine a loan plan’s monthly installments beforehand.
 This will help decide whether the interest rate offered by the lender is an affordable option.